RahulRayi777/Simple_Gen_AI_App/README.md

  ### Acknowledgements

-OpenAI: This project uses the OpenAI GPT-4 API for generating embeddings and powering the language model.
+OpenAI: This project uses the OpenAI GPT-4 API (paid version)for generating embeddings and powering the language model.
 Thank you to OpenAI for providing access to their API.

 LangChain: A big thanks to the LangChain team for providing an excellent framework for building LLM-powered applications and for enabling API tracking and tracing.